Psylops/Novproj/README.md

 # Novproj

-Basically this is a compiler for a custom programming language
+Basically this is a repo for a compiler for a custom programming language